 Planning a trip to Argentina usually starts with daydreaming about hikes along the Patagonia trails or tango-filled nights brimming with Malbec wine, not paperwork, but even the most magical adventures come with a few travel technicalities.
 Before you pack your bags, it’s important to know that travel requirements to Argentina now include mandatory travel medical coverage for all foreign visitors.

 The good news?
 These rules are straightforward, and the right travel insurance for Argentina makes meeting them easy.
-New 2025 regulations require emergency health coverage, adding an extra layer of protection and peace of mind to your journey.
+As of 2026, these requirements are fully in effect and actively enforced at all Argentine entry points.
 Let’s explore what’s changed and what you need to know before you fly.

-Decree 366/2025, effective May 29, introduces updated travel requirements to Argentina for all foreign visitors.
+Decree 366/2025, published May 29 and enforced from July 1, 2025, introduces updated travel requirements to Argentina for all foreign visitors.
 To enter the country, travelers must now show proof of qualifying health insurance at airports, ports, or land border crossings.
 Airline staff and immigration officers may request printed or digital documentation during check-in, and failure to provide it could result in denied boarding or entry.

 To comply with the new rule, your travel insurance for Argentina must include:

 In addition to insurance requirements, all travelers must complete a sworn statement declaring the purpose of their visit — in most cases, tourism — and confirming they have health insurance.
-While full implementation guidelines are still pending, the provision is already active.
+As of mid-2026, the sworn declaration is not yet being requested at entry points; implementing regulations have not been finalized.
+However, the health insurance requirement itself is fully in force.
 Public hospitals will only treat foreign visitors who present valid medical coverage or prepay for services, except in emergencies.

 Argentina previously allowed most foreign visitors to enter without mandatory travel medical insurance.
 Aside from standard passport checks and nationality-based visa rules, international travelers were not required to show proof of coverage at the border.
 Citizens of countries that enjoy visa-free entry — including the United States — could stay for up to three months with only a valid passport.